coforma/temp-janus-hints/lesson2.md

 You can sort claim numbers alphanumerically, and you can sort names of annuitants ascending or descending.
 You can sort versions ascending or descending.
 You can do the same thing for _Status_, _Date modified,_ and _Comments_ as well.

 Each row of the case shows you those elements when there is more than one version available.
-Selecting the **Expand icon **allows you to interact with each version of that particular claim.
+To interact with each version of that particular claim, select the **Expand icon**.

 ![](https://janustraining.blob.core.windows.net/images/lesson2-expand.png)